Xilinx-CNS/sfptpd/scripts/rpm/README.md

 This script uses the build system's default rpm macro value for `%{dist}` to choose which spec file to use for the target.
-If RPMs are alien to the build host, the appropriate match is imprecise or if cross-building, this value needs to be overridden, e.g.
+If RPMs are alien to the build host, the appropriate match is imprecise or if cross-building, this value needs to be overridden.
+For example, to build on and for RHEL 10, which does not yet have a distinct spec file, use:

 ```sh
 RPM_OSVER=el9 make build_srpm